-A newly developed Business Manager position will be filled during the grant year to deal with the tremendous number of funding and procurement issues relative to highway safety in general and the specific campaigns and efforts conducted and supported by the OHS.
+A newly developed Business Manager position will be maintained during the grant year to deal with the tremendous number of funding and procurement issues relative to highway safety in general and the specific campaigns and efforts conducted and supported by the OHS.

 Description of Budget.
-The project will fund Personnel @ \$426,160 (includes salaries and fringe benefits for one [1] director [half], one [1] assistant director, one [1] planning and evaluation manager, one [1] senior accountant, one [1] fiscal technician [half], one [1] administrative assistant and one [1] business manager); Travel @ \$2,000 (includes instate and out-of-state travel and subsistence for the SC Public Safety Coordinating Council); Equipment @ \$2,300 (includes one [1] laptop computer with docking station for the business manager position); and Other @ \$65,214 (includes printing, postage, telephone, supplies, indirect cost, Enterprise Software maintenance, mini USB flash drive, one [1] printer and tort insurance).
+The project will fund Personnel @ \$509,706 (includes salaries and fringe benefits for one [1] director [half], one [1] assistant director, one [1] planning and evaluation manager, one [1] senior accountant, one [1] fiscal technician [75%], one [1] administrative assistant and one [1] business manager); Contractual Services @ \$2,500 (includes funding to utilize the State's "Beeline" contract to continue the implementation and maintenance of the GMS for the OHS); and Other @ \$92,056 (includes printing, postage, telephone, supplies, indirect cost, Enterprise Software maintenance, and tort insurance).

-Grant Number: 2H07004

-Name of Applicant: SC Department of Public Safety: Office of Highway

-Safety

 Project Title: Public Information, Outreach, and Training

-Federal Recommended: \$ 347,794

-Match Recommended: \$ -0-

-Total Amount Recommended: \$ 347,794

-Funding Source: Section 402
+Federal Recommended: \$ 366,095 Match Recommended: \$ -0-Total Amount Recommended: \$ 366,095 Funding Source: \$ Section 402

-Benefit: State

 Description of Problem.
 As indicated in the application, South Carolina remains one of the top five states in the nation in the severity of its motor vehicle crashes, as evidenced by statistical data.
 The state must provide funding for projects that will attempt to impact the negative traffic statistics that are adversely affecting South Carolina's citizens.
-South Carolina's average mileage death rate (MDR) for the last five years, 2.2, is 49% higher than the national MDR of 1.48.
+South Carolina's average mileage death rate (MDR) for the last five years, 2.12, is 45.2% higher than the national MDR of 1.46.
 The top probable causes for traffic crashes include driving too fast for conditions, failure to yield right-of-way, driver inattention, following too closely, and improper lane change/usage.
 A reduction in the state's mileage death rate must be effected, and the economic loss associated with vehicle crashes must also reflect a downward trend.
 In order to make a difference in these negative traffic statistics in the state, the Office of Highway Safety must fund creative projects that can have a wide impact on all of the various problem areas contributing to highway injuries and fatalities.

-Currently, there is no funding mechanism available to provide the necessary travel, tuition, and subsistence to send selected traffic officers, solicitors, highway safety professionals, and other individuals to specialized seminars and training programs that are randomly scheduled throughout the year.
-There is a need to provide on-going specialized training throughout the state of South Carolina to traffic officers, solicitors, highway safety professionals, and other individuals working in highway safety.
+Currently, this grant project serves as the only funding mechanism available to provide the necessary travel, tuition, and subsistence to send selected traffic officers, solicitors, highway safety professionals, and other individuals to specialized seminars and training programs that are randomly scheduled throughout the year.
+There is a need to provide ongoing specialized training throughout the state of South Carolina to traffic officers, solicitors, highway safety professionals, and other individuals working in highway safety.
 Currently, with major budget cuts at all levels of government, there is little funding available to provide the necessary travel, tuition, and subsistence to send selected traffic officers, solicitors, highway safety professionals, and other individuals to specialized training and seminar programs.